 Going further back, Frank and John’s research on the geoglyph builders and their effects on tropical forests was featured in the Amazon episode of the BBC4 documentary Unnatural Histories.
 The BBC page for this episode is here, and sections may also be available to watch on Youtube.

 In Winter 2015/6, Maca visited Colegio San Ignacio in Santiago, Chile, where she was able to talk about her research.
 She also left them some slides of pollen samples, donated from our reference collection, to be used in future lessons about cells and plants.
+You can read her blog about this here.

 In May 2015, Macarena and Dr M battled horrendous weather conditions to put on the Fascination of Plants 2015 event, where 130 visiting school children were set a number of monkey puzzles about conifers like Araucaria.
 The event, which introduced the students to the wonder of plants and our research into the past of Brazil’s Araucaria forests, was a great success; you can read more about it in blog posts by Maca and Dr M, or in this article by Get Reading.